appium/appium-inspector/docs/overview.md

 !!! note

-    The Inspector was also formerly released as a web application hosted at <https://inspector.appiumpro.com>.
-The Appium team no longer has developer access to this site, so even though it remains operational, it is highly unlikely to be updated to a newer Inspector version, and may be taken down without notice.
-We recommend migrating to the standalone app or the plugin version.
+    The Inspector was also formerly released as a web application hosted at `https://inspector.appiumpro.com`, however, the site is no longer related to the Appium team.
+Please use the standalone app or the plugin version.

     The Appium team is exploring the idea of hosting an up-to-date version of the web app in the future.